 - 20-minute parent education video can be uploaded to your hospital’s newborn channel or to patient tablets

 - Available in ENGLISH and SPANISH

 - Winner of National Health Information Award

-- Information to help parents prevent and solve problems around infant crying, eating, sleeping and attachment
+- Helps parents prevent and solve problems around infant crying, eating, sleeping and attachment

 - Click HERE to see preview

-- HUG Your Baby and You! handout helps parents in the hospital reflect on information presented in HUG parent video.
-Nurses can then personalized teaching based on parents’ questions about THEIR newborn.
+- Preparing for Home handout helps parents reflect on information presented in HUG parent video.
+Nurses can then personalize teaching based on parents’ questions about THEIR newborn.

 - Roadmap to Breastfeeding Success handout at discharge helps mothers anticipate how upcoming changes in baby’s development may impact their breastfeeding experience (birth to one year).

 - HUG E-Newsletter Series after discharge

 - Offers information and video links about breastfeeding, and baby’s growth and development, over the next year

 - Newsletters arrive weekly for 12 weeks, then monthly until one year